 A day hike to the highest mountain of the Czech Republic Sněžka (1602m) situated on the east side of Giant Mountains, directly on the border with Poland.
 It has an unforgettable view of Czech and Polish lands.

 A world famous spa town, Karlovy Vary is one of the most frequently visited and one of the most beautiful places in the Czech Republic.
-Besides being home to these well known natural springs, where Goethe took the waters, the most recent James Bond film was partially filmed here.
+Besides being home to these well known natural springs, where Goethe took the waters, a recent James Bond film was filmed here.
 We also visit the Loket Castle and other places in the area.

 "Czech Switzerland" is one of the four Czech national parks.
 It is located in the north of the country on the border of Germany and it is known for its “rock villages” (stones, not the music) and its breath-taking deep forests.
 We experience the silence and beauty of this unique park during a rigorous hike.

 Located about an hour from Prague, Kutná Hora was once famous for its silver mines and was one of the richest towns in the Czech lands.
 The city built a cathedral to rival that of St. Vitus in Prague, as well as many other beautiful buildings.
 When the mines were emptied, the town was forgotten and the beautiful medieval and Renaissance architecture preserved.
 The town is on the UNESCO list of heritage sites, and also famous for its macabre bone church - a gothic church which was decorated by a creative priest in the 19th century with sculptures made from human bones.
 Truly bizarre.